inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   and drag your mouse to create a box.
 Release the mouse button to finish drawing the box.
-- When you are satisfied with the size and location of the box, click “Download” at the bottom of the window.
+- When you are satisfied with the size and location of the box, click :guilabel:`Download` at the bottom of the window.
 JOSM will get the data for this area from OpenStreetMap and open it in your map window for editing.

 *2. JOSM Layers*

 - Open your GPS file and downloaded data from OpenStreetMap, if you haven’t already.
-You may notice that when you open a file, or add Field Papers, or download from OpenStreetMap, another item is added to the “Layers” panel on the right side of JOSM.
-Your “Layers” panel may look something like this:
+You may notice that when you open a file, or add Field Papers, or download from OpenStreetMap, another item is added to the :guilabel:`Layers` panel on the right side of JOSM.
+Your :guilabel:`Layers` panel may look something like this:

 .. image:: /static/training/beginner/osm/image95.*
+   :align: center

 - Each item in this list represents a different source of data that you have open in your map window.
 In the example above, “Data Layer 2” is the